 The variable COVTYPIN flags whether coverage was single or family, based on the number of persons covered in the RU, whether the establishment's insurance covers someone outside the household, and whether the policyholder is outside the household.
-For Panel 24 Rounds 1 and 2, and Panel 23 Rounds 3 and 4, the number of covered persons was measured at the time of the interview (or end of the reference period).
-For Panel 24 Round 3 and Panel 23 Round 5, the number is as of December 31st.
+For Panel 25 Rounds 1 and 2, Panel 24 Rounds 3 and 4, and Panel 23 Round 6, the number of covered persons was measured at the time of the interview (or end of the reference period).
+For Panel 25 Round 3, Panel 24 Round 5, and Panel 23 Round 7, the number is as of December 31st.
 When coverage ceased before the end of the reference period for every co-residing family member, COVTYPIN is set based on the number of persons ever covered during the round.

-The variable COVROUT\M18 indicates whether out-of-RU persons were covered by the plan.
-Beginning in Panel 23 Round 1, Panel 22 Round 3, and Panel 21 Round 5, CAPI changed the universe of respondents for this question.
-Specifically, COVROUT\M18 is not asked if there is only one member of an RU and that person is covered by a policyholder who is deceased, no longer in the household, or not listed in the dwelling unit.
-Additionally, whether the policy covers dependents outside the RU is only asked if there are no dependents living in the RU covered under that policy.
-Consequently, researchers will note differences in the frequency of COVROUT\M18 compared with previous years.
+The variable COVROUT_M18 indicates whether out-of-RU persons were covered by the plan.
+COVROUT_M18 is asked if there are no dependents living in the RU covered under that policy.
+It is not asked if there is only one member of an RU and that person is covered by a policyholder who is deceased, no longer in the household, or not listed in the dwelling unit.